NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Cover Tracks.md

-You cover your tracks, moving up to half your travel Speed, using the [[PF2e Journals/GM Screen/Travel Speed|Travel Speed]] rules.
+You cover your tracks, moving up to half your travel Speed, using the [[Travel Speed|Travel Speed]] rules.
 You don't need to attempt a Survival check to cover your tracks, but anyone tracking you must succeed at a Survival check against your Survival DC if it is higher than the normal DC to [[Actions/Track|Track]].

 In some cases, you might Cover Tracks in an encounter.
 In this case, Cover Tracks is a single action and doesn't have the exploration trait.